 Photographer Kobe Wagstaff has Zest!

-Every once in a while I come across someone who reminds me of the passion and fearlessness I had when I first discovered the world of fashion.
-I would spend hours researching models like Dovima and Versuchka, taking photos with my best friend, where we’d end up painting each other silver or dreaming up different photographic scenarios, instantly executing them — fearlessly.
+Every once in awhile, I come across someone who reminds me of the passion and fearlessness I had when I first discovered the world of fashion in my early teens.
+After school, I would spend hours researching models like Dovima and Versuchka, taking photos with my best friend (who was a makeup artist).
+We’d end up painting each other silver or dreaming up different photographic scenarios, instantly executing and photographing them — fearlessly.
 These were some of my favorite times and memories, filled with fun and passion!

 Kobe Wagstaff, a brilliant photographer and wonderful human, was an immediate re-acquaintance with zest (not that I’d lost my own, but sometimes life brings waves and lulls).
-I didn’t have to meet him in person to feel his passion — one look on his Instagram page and I knew.
-His images are beautiful and visually appealing, but what struck me most in a sea of online images (in our content-oriented world), were that his images screamed “fun”.
+I didn’t have to meet him in person to feel his passion; one look on his Instagram page and I knew.
+His images were beautiful and visually appealing, but what struck me most in a sea of online images (in our content-oriented world), were that his images screamed “fun.”
 Not the obvious, poppy, color-filled type of fun, but the type that exudes from someone who follows their heart, boldly, lacing everything they do with a certain…magic.
 Magic, or zest, that transcends the physicality of an image, offering a view into the artist’s soul.
 Magic, or zest, that feels so wild and free, precious and rare, especially in adulthood.
-(Side note — I question if this is why our societies are so youth-obsessed?
+(On a side note, I question if this is why our societies are so youth-obsessed?
 Is it really all about fearing wrinkles?
-Or is it a desire to regain the spirit of life, hope, fearlessness and passion we once had before we became adults? — More on that later.)
+Or is it a desire to regain the spirit of life, hope, fearlessness, and passion we once had before we became adults?
+More on that later.)
 Kobe has that zest.